munificent/game-programming-patterns/book/event-queue.markdown

 * **If you queue events:**

     An "event" or "notification" describes something that *already* happened, like "monster died".
-You queue it so that other objects can *respond* to the event, sort of like an asynchronous <a href="observer.html" class="gof-pattern">Observer pattern</a>.
+You queue it so that other objects can *respond* to the event, sort of like an asynchronous <a href="observer.html" class="gof-pattern">Observer</a> pattern.

     * *You are likely to allow multiple listeners.* Since the queue contains things that already happened, the sender probably doesn't care who receives it.
 From its perspective, the event is in the past and is already forgotten.